 Brookdale Community College President David Stout is pleased to announce that Nancy Kaari has joined the institution as vice president of Advancement.
 Kaari began her new role in February.

 “Nancy has had a long and successful career in advancement and administration in the nonprofit sector with the American Red Cross, and I am confident that her expertise will allow us to build upon our past successes,” said Dr. Stout.
 “She is a proud community college graduate and is passionate about opening the doors of Brookdale to students from all backgrounds.”

-During her 20 years with the American Red Cross Nancy served in numerous roles, including Executive Director, Regional CEO, Chief Operations Officer, Director of Disaster Services, Director of Volunteers, and Biomedical Services Account Manager.
+During her 20 years with the American Red Cross, Kaari served in numerous roles, including Executive Director, Regional CEO, Chief Operations Officer, Director of Disaster Services, Director of Volunteers, and Biomedical Services Account Manager.

-Throughout her tenure, Nancy was the recipient of numerous awards for her work, including the American Red Cross’ Spirit of Excellence, Operation Give Hope Now’s Community Partner, United Way’s National Relief and Recovery Partnership, Habitat for Humanity’s Partnership in Disaster Recovery and Monmouth University’s Urban Coast’s State & Coastal Leadership Award.
+Throughout her tenure, Kaari was the recipient of numerous awards for her work, including the American Red Cross’ Spirit of Excellence, Operation Give Hope Now’s Community Partner, United Way’s National Relief and Recovery Partnership, Habitat for Humanity’s Partnership in Disaster Recovery, and Monmouth University’s Urban Coast’s State & Coastal Leadership Award.

 Kaari graduated Cum Laude from Ocean County College.
 She resides in Ocean County.